denizmguen/IANNWTF2019-Project/README.md

 ### Project version for submission
 https://htmlpreview.github.io/?https://github.com/denizmguen/IANNWTF2019-Project/blob/master/Submission.html

 This version includes the documentation and evaluation of our project as well as screenshots and most important code snippets embedded in the text.
-In case LaTeX code does not render properly online, download Submission.html and open it locally.
+In case the LaTeX code does not render properly online, download the file Submission.html and open it locally.
-If you want to run our project code, please see versions “Pretrained.ipynb” or “Full.ipynb”, and for direct look at the full code we recommend “ddpg.py”.
+If you want to run our project code, please see versions “Pretrained.ipynb” or “Full.ipynb”, and for a direct look at the python code we recommend “ddpg.py”.

 ### Pretrained.ipynb
 This notebook is a semi interactive showcase of our project.
 You just need to open it up and run each individual cell.
 Pretrained models and results will be loaded and displayed inside the notebook.